D'Amelio Network Blog

 Discover the dos and don'ts of booking speakers.
 Learn best practices for achieving success with speakers with this expert insight.

-LEADING THE CHARGE FOR CHANGE BILL TAYLOR has encouraged a generation of executives and company-builders to muster the courage and skills to think differently about change, leadership, and the new world of work.
+THE HARD WORK OF DOING BIG CHANGE BILL TAYLOR has encouraged a generation of executives and company-builders to muster the courage and skills to think differently about change, leadership, and the new world of work.
 A spirited and hard-charging entrepreneur, Bill co-founded Fast Company, easily the most influential voice on business and innovation in the last two decades.
 The publication changed the very idea of what a business magazine could be.
-After the publication was sold for $340 million, Bill has spent his career speaking to audiences around the world – helping organizations and leaders understand how to adapt to, and take advantage of, the relentless pace of radical change and disruption.
+After the publication was sold for $340 million, Bill became on of the top speakers on managing disruptive change – helping organizations and leaders understand how to adapt to, and take advantage of, the relentless pace of radical change and disruption.

 INTRODUCTION: Consultant and author Polly LaBarre has a brilliant way of creating actionable steps to address complex challenges leaders in organizations face.
 In this commentary, Polly offers strategies leaders can use to ramp up experimentation that leads to breakthrough innovations.
 To learn more about Polly LaBarre and watch videos from past speeches, click here.